AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/feature-engineering.md

 ### Next Steps

 After learning the feature engineering techniques outlined in this document, progress onto the [Models](./models.md) document.
 It guides you through the process of creating, training, and managing trusted models using the features you've engineered.
-Once your your models are built, proceed to the [Implement advanced statistical models document.](./implement-models/implement-models.md) document.
+Once your models are built, proceed to the [Implement advanced statistical models document.](./implement-models/implement-models.md).
 This document serves as an overview, linking to in-depth guides for different modeling techniques, including clustering, classification, and regression.
-By following these documents, you will learn how to configure and implement various trusted models within your SQL workflows and optimize your models for advanced data analysis.
+By following these documents, you learn how to configure and implement various trusted models within your SQL workflows and optimize your models for advanced data analysis.